philips-labs/cf-consul/README.md

 |-----|-------------|---------|----------|
 | CONSUL\_DC | Datacenter name | us-east | N |
 | CONSUL\_TOKEN | Master token value | | Y |

+## deployment

+1. Use the `manifest.example.yml` as a template and deploy
+2. Run `init-cluster.sh` to initialize the cluster

+## operating

+As Cloudfoundry does not have persistent disk storage you will need to use something like `consul snapshot` to occasionally back up the state your Consul cluster.

+## contact / getting help

+Andy Lo-A-Foe (<andy.lo-a-foe@philips.com>)

 ## license
 License is MIT